RaymonDev/ElectronDocker/README.md

 # Set the working directory to /app inside the container
 WORKDIR /app

-# Copy all project files to the /app directory inside the container
+# Copy all files from the host to the /app folder in the container
 COPY appw /app

-# Install the app dependencies
+# Install application dependencies
 RUN npm install

-# Command to run the Electron app using npm start
+# Command to run the Electron application using npm start
 CMD ["npm", "start"]
 ```